l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ![Identical Docker hosts on different environments and port forwarding](images/diagr3.png)

 Of course host VMs are not limited to Ubuntu.
 More vagrant boxes can be found on [Vagrant Cloud](https://vagrantcloud.com).
-Intersting Docker-enabled boxes are hosts are boot2docker ([original](https://vagrantcloud.com/mitchellh/boxes/boot2docker) and [improved](https://vagrantcloud.com/yungsang/boxes/boot2docker)) and [CoresOS](https://vagrantcloud.com/yungsang/boxes/coreos).
+Interesting Docker-enabled boxes are hosts are boot2docker ([original](https://vagrantcloud.com/mitchellh/boxes/boot2docker) and [improved](https://vagrantcloud.com/yungsang/boxes/boot2docker)) and [CoresOS](https://vagrantcloud.com/yungsang/boxes/coreos).

 ## Orchestrating Docker containers using Vagrant